anurag-ai-dev/anurag-ai-dev.github.io/README.md

 ### 2. Send a message

 Sent each time the agent types a reply.
 The server saves the message to the DB and broadcasts it to the room.
+The agent may include files in `attachments` (see Attachment Flow).

 ```
 emit: agent_message
 {
   "session_id": "uuid",
+  "agent_id": "uuid",    // must be agents.id — returned in handoff_joined even if you joined via user_id
-  "message": "string"
+  "message": "string",
+  "attachments": [...]   // optional
 }
 ```